 The tool must run smoothly on the computers provided in the ICT rooms.

+Most computers are fitted with: Windows 7; Intel(R) Core(TM)2 Duo CPU E8400 @ 3.00GHz; 2.00 GB Memory.
+Note: Smoothly means with no noticeable judder (≥15fps) with standard use of the tool.

 Only a mouse and keyboards can be used as input devices for the system as these are all that are provided by every work station.

 The tool should be able to scale up to resolutions larger then 800x600 so that it can be displayed through a school projector onto an interactive whiteboard.